 ~Dr. Heather Pujet, Boulder Community Hospital, Summer 2020

-- Always alert the RA Director: If your child is attending camp and develops symptoms or has close contact with someone who has COVID, then immediately alert the Director, Mark Hoge, so that he can work with the Health Department and the families of any children in the RA program who had close contact with your child.
+- NOTE – Alert the RA Director if Sick – If your child is attending camp and develops symptoms of any contagious illness or has close contact with someone who has COVID, then immediately alert the Director, Mark Hoge.
 Mark can be reached at Director@RenaissanceAdventures.com, or on his cell at 720-280-3579.

 - Ask if Unsure: If in doubt about when to return to RA programs, ask the RA Director, Mark Hoge, Director@RenaissanceAdventures.com, cell 720-280-3579.